Surprising landscapes close to main, crowded beaches in Hong Kong island. Coasteering under the golf club.

 - Beauty/fun: 6.5/10 The feeling of leaving behind the crowds to enjoy the coast in almost solitude.
 The views of the beach behind, the golf club, the rich people houses ontop the cliffs.
 Some nice formation rock areas, a tiny cave.
 Can be quite polluted (plastics) though.

-- Difficulty: 6/10 Scrambling is relatively easy and not high, with clear swimming entry and exit areas, short, simple navigation, just beware of sea conditions.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 6/10 Scrambling is relatively easy and not high, with clear swimming entry and exit areas, short, simple navigation, just beware of sea conditions.
 It is called Big Wave Bay for a reason, therefore you can find quite more waves here than almost anywhere (Cape D’Aguilar) in the Island.
+No early exits possible, unless trespassing private property.

 and Garmin track.